 The Walker Tool makes it easy to generate a Walker constellation using the Two Body, J2, J4, or SGP4 orbit propagators.
-First, define a satellite with the characteristics and orbit you need and then open the Walker tool by highlighting the satellite in the Object Browser and selecting Walker... from the Satellite menu.
+First, define a satellite with the characteristics and orbit you need.
+Then open the Walker tool by right-clicking on the satellite in the Object Browser, going to the Satellite menu, and selecting Walker... .

 A Walker constellation consists of a group of satellites (t) that are in circular orbits and have the same period and inclination.
 The pattern of the constellation consists of evenly spaced satellites (s) in each of the orbital planes (p) specified so that t=sp.
 The ascending nodes of the orbital planes are also evenly spaced over a range of right ascensions (RAAN).

-The way in which spacing between the ascending nodes that define the orbital planes is calculated depends on the Type of Walker constellation you choose.
+The Walker Tool calculates the spacing between the ascending nodes.
+This spacing defines the orbital planes, depending on the Type of Walker constellation you choose.
 In addition to specifying the number of satellites in each plane, you must also specify the location of the first satellite in each plane relative to the first satellite in adjacent planes.
 The way to specify the position of the first satellite depends on the type of Walker constellation you choose.

-The options that are available are dependent on the type of constellation selected.
+The options that are available depend on the type of constellation selected.

-When a Walker constellation is created, the original (seed) satellite is duplicated as part of the constellation.
-The new satellites are considered as children of the seed.
-If you open a Walker window for a child satellite, all fields are grayed out.
-In addition, the Number of Planes field and Number of Satellites per Plane field shows the plane number and satellite number for the selected child satellite.
+When you create a Walker constellation, the tool duplicates the original (seed) satellite as part of the constellation.
+The new satellites are children of the seed.
+If you open a Walker Tool window for a child satellite, all fields are unavailable.
+In addition, the Number of Planes field and Number of Satellites per Plane field show the plane number and satellite number for the selected child satellite.
 Each child has the same base name as the seed satellite plus two numbers: the first number identifies the plane in which the satellite resides and the second identifies the satellite's position in the plane.

-For instance, if you defined a Walker constellation as having 2 Planes, 2 Satellites per Plane, an Interplane Spacing of 1 and a RAAN Spread of 360 degrees, the 2D Graphics window would look similar to that in the figure.
+For instance, if you defined a Walker constellation as having two planes, two satellites per plane, an interplane spacing of 1, and a RAAN Spread of 360 degrees, the 2D Graphics window would look similar to the figure below.

-The next figure more clearly shows the configuration and spacing of the satellites.
+The figure below shows the configuration and spacing of the satellites.

-The table describes the spacing between satellites in more detail.
+The table below describes the spacing between satellites in more detail.